 Who is subject to the new entry-level driver training requirements?

-- Applying for their initial commercial driver's license (CDL),
+- Applying for his or her first commercial driver's license (CDL)

-- Obtaining a hazardous materials, passenger, or school bus endorsement for the first time.
+- Obtaining a new passenger, school bus, or hazmat endorsement

 What type of training is required?